Ferguson has led Man Utd to a staggering 12 Premier League titles

 Ferguson, who would sign a new contract in the winter, responded with the then record signing of Rio Ferdinand for £29.1m from Leeds.

-Still United had to win the title the hard way, going unbeaten after Boxing Day - winning all but three of their remaining matches - to come back from eight points behind Arsenal at Christmas to take the league by five points.
+Man Utd produced a stunning run of form to overhaul Arsenal in 2003 Still United had to win the title the hard way, going unbeaten after Boxing Day - winning all but three of their remaining matches - to come back from eight points behind Arsenal at Christmas to take the league by five points.

 Van Nistelrooy, with 44 goals, was again key, while Beckham, Giggs, Scholes and Solskjaer also hit double figures.